voltrondata-archive/substrait-python/README.md

 A Python package for [Substrait](https://substrait.io), the cross-language specification for data compute operations.

 ## Goals
-The Substrait Python package aims to provide a Python interface to Substrait.
+PySubstrait aims to provide a Python interface for the Substrait specification.
 It will allow users to construct and manipulate a Substrait Plan from Python for evaluation by a Substrait consumer, such as DataFusion or DuckDB.

 ## Non-goals
-The Substrait Python package is not an execution engine for Substrait Plans.
+PySubstrait is not an execution engine for Substrait Plans.

 ## Status
 This is an experimental package that is still under development.

 # Example
-At the moment, this package contains only generated Python classes for the Substrait protobuf messages.
+At the moment, this PySubstrait contains only generated Python classes for the Substrait protobuf messages.
 Let's use an existing Substrait producer, [Ibis](https://ibis-project.org), to provide an example.
 ## Generate a Substrait Plan with Ibis
 ```
 In [1]: import ibis